Neuromuscular

 • West Bengal, India

-• 6 million people exposed to arsenic through drinking water
+• Drinking water: 6 million people exposed

 • 300,000 people manifest signs of chronic arsenicosis